majuok/pongmasters/README.md

 ## 📂 Installation

 You can download the installer via [GitHub Releases](https://github.com/majuok/pongmasters/releases).
-Runs on Windows 10/11 with .NET Framework.
-No additional dependencies are required.
+The game runs on Windows 10/11 with .NET Framework and requires no additional dependencies.

+> ⚠️ Note: The game is optimized for screens 850 pixels tall or larger.
+On 720p monitors, parts of the window may not fit on screen properly.

 ## 📜 License